ladybug-tools/spider/build-well/README.md

 ### index.html / Build Well parent file

 * 2017-10-14 ~ Improve small screen operation
-* 2017-10-02 ~ Add multi-line select for shape selection

 ### build-well-threejs.html

-* 2017-10-14 ~ Open with Box Shape already in place
 * 2017-10-02 ~ Add ortho camera?

 ### mnu-adjacent-buildings.html

 * 2017-10-14 ~ Highlight The Building when selected
 * 2017-09-22 ~ Allow any and all objects to have shape parameters?
+* 2017-10-02 ~ Add multi-line select for shape selection?

 ### mnu-box-shape.html